bruceyo/bruceyo.github.io/content/authors/admin/_index.md

     - course: M.Sc. in Information Technology
       institution: The Hong Kong Polytechnic University
       year: 2015
-email: bruceyo2011@gmail.com
+email: xinboyu@intl.zju.edu.cn
 superuser: true
 highlight_name: true
 ---
-Bruce X.B.
-Yu obtained Ph.D. in the Department of Computing from The Hong Kong Polytechnic University, Hong Kong.
-He is now with the Hong Kong Polytechnic University as a Research Associate.

-His research interests include big data analytics, artificial intelligence, and image/video processing.
-He has been working on developing various deep classification and regression models for intelligent healthcare, such as evaluating rehabilitation exercises and monitoring Alzheimer's progression.
-Besides application-driven research, He also works on fundamental research problems of 3D human pose reconstruction and multimodal data/sensor fusion.
+Dr. Bruce X.B.
+Yu joined ZJU-UIUC Institute as an Assistant Professor in January 2024.
+Before joining the institute, he served as a Post-doc Fellow with the Department of Computing at the Hong Kong Polytechnic University where he earned his Ph.D. in September 2020.
+His research expertise spans across big data analytics, artificial intelligence, and image/video processing.
+His primary research topic is vision-based human behavior understanding, leading to publications on top venues such as TPAMI, Pattern Recognition, ICCV, AAAI, and IJCAI.
+His research outcomes also get international recognition such as best paper and best presentation awards.
+He has been actively conducting interdisciplinary research through various application-oriented projects, leading to publications on top venues such as IEEE Transactions on Automation Science and Engineering, and Tourism Management.
+Besides application-driven research, he also works on fundamental research problems such as 3D human pose reconstruction, multimodal data/sensor fusion, and efficient transfer learning.